 Below is the local pack that results from a search of ‘bathroom renovations Sydney’

-These results can be incredibly helpful to the user as they can find relevant and highly rated businesses near them and see opening hours, phone number, reviews and location.
-According to one study, 33% of clicks go to the local pack results, with 40% going to the regular organic results.
+These results can be incredibly helpful to the user as they can find relevant and highly rated businesses near them and see opening hours, phone number, reviews and locations.
+Everything that is shown within the local pack results comes from the Google My Business profile of the business.
+More on this later.

 Before You Get Started on Local SEO